daveterry76/daveterry76/README.md

 - 🔭 I’m currently building with [HelixGade Technologies](http://helixgade.com//)

-- 👨‍💻 All of my projects are available at [https://daveterry.netlify.app/](https://daveterry.netlify.app/)

 - 📫 How to reach me **daviddappa760@gmail.com**

 - ⚡ Fun fact is that I am **in a love-hate relationship with JavaScript.**